rendezvous14/test-challenges-web/README.md

 #### Mission
 - [ ] Follow the requirement on both Web UI and API testing
 - [ ] Write the automate test scripts the execution the test cases.
+- [ ] Compose the README how to setup the tool and run the test automation scripts (deponds on your submittion tools).
+Let's say we would like to share it to anyone who doesn't have background.

 🤖 **Feel free to use any language or scripts which is easy for you.